 Is St. Louis Dangerous?

-Looking at the statistics and the crime rate, St. Louis is undoubtedly a dangerous city.
+Looking at the statistics and the crime rate, St. Louis is not a safe city to visit.
 In a November 2020 CBS report, St. Louis was ranked #2 in terms of the most dangerous cities to live in in America.
 In addition to that, it took the spot of the 19th most unsafe city to live in the world.

 According to Neighborhood Scout, St. Louis’s crime index is 1 on a scale of 1 to 100, 100 being the safest.
 This means that in the state of Missouri, around 99% of the communities have a lower crime rate as compared to St. Louis.